 Option ‘a’ is incorrect.
 The column name is not preceded by the qualifier name.

 Option ‘b’ is incorrect.
-The column name is not preceded by the qualifier name and rowkey is written after column name which is incorrect.
-Please refer to the syntax for more clarity
+The column name is not preceded by the qualifier name, and the RowKey is incorrectly written after the column name.
+Refer to the syntax for more clarity.

 Option ‘c’ is correct.
 The command is in accordance with the syntax mentioned above.

 Option ‘d’ is incorrect.
-In the question it is asked to retrieve the data for V2 and not V1.
+In the question, you are asked to retrieve the data for V2 and not V1.

 Q4)

-What would be the output of the below mentioned command:
+What would be the output of the command mentioned below?

 get ‘Employee’, ‘4’, ‘Professional Details:Designation’